strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 ### Model attributes

-Model attributes defines the data structure of your model.
+Model attributes defines the data structure of a model.

 #### Types